Privacy-preserving machine learning with tensor networks: Discussion

 The standard in privacy protection within machine learning is provided by differential privacy.
 While now having become the standard in the industry in regards to privacy-preserving machine learning~\cite{AppleDP,GoogleDP}, adding the noise needed for ensuring differential privacy imposes a tradeoff between the level of privacy and the utility of the model.
 Moreover, the vulnerability illustrated regards global properties of the dataset rather than individual datapoints.
 Therefore, whether differential privacy protects against the vulnerability demonstrated remains to be understood.

 With this work we want to shift the focus towards a promising class of architectures for machine learning.
 Our contribution is a foundational step in that direction, where many open questions still lie ahead.
 We have provided only an exemplary family of architectures, that of matrix product states, which we prove to admit parametrizations that are no more informative than a black-box access to a trained model.
 Our results nevertheless apply to any architecture where different parametrizations lead to the same model and where a global, smooth, and one-to-one mapping can be defined between the space of black-box representations and a representative of every possible model.
 If such mapping exists, one can use it to eliminate information that the final model should not have.
 This part of the proof is not restricted neither to MPS architectures, to general tensor-network architectures, nor even to neural networks.
 However, given all the expertise of the community of quantum many-body physics, it is expected that model classes that satisfy the required conditions are easier to find within the tensor-network family~\cite{molnarpeps}.
 Finding such architecture classes, which are also enough expressive and easy to train, will constitute a very important task.
+A promising family is that of canonical polyadic decompositions of tensors, which are commonplace architectures \cite{kargas2021,wesel2021} that are known to be invariant under suitable rescalings and for which, under mild conditions, a unique factorization exists \cite{sidiropoulos2000}.

 In contrast with defenses based on differential privacy, the canonical form guarantees that defense in tensor-network architectures can be achieved with comparably little computational overhead (namely only that required for computing the canonical form) and without compromising on prediction accuracy.
 However, tensor network architectures can also be trained using differentially private mechanisms, thus adding privacy of individual datapoints on top of the canonical form.
 Still, more effort must be put into the optimization of training of tensor-network architectures, which only recently are finding advantages over state-of-the-art deep neural network architectures~\cite{VidalAnomaly,Miller2021sequence,LopezPiqueres2022}.
 For this, it is fundamental to develop tensor-network models beyond the highly structured ones developed within the physics community (which, nevertheless, already cover large families of interesting architectures~\cite{molnarpeps}).
 A good source of inspiration is the ``tensorization'' of popular deep learning models, a field that is rapidly gaining traction~\cite{Liu_2019,tensorLSTM,tensortransformer}.
 More broadly, both neural-network and tensor-network architectures can easily be combined~\cite{glasser2019probabilistic,Kuznetsov2019TRIP,cheng2021PEPS}, so it is not unreasonable to imagine having hybrid architectures where tensor-network layers take care of some privacy aspects, and neural-network layers do the heavy-lifting on private data.